LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_6/lab/lab_notes.md

 The code provides us a tool to look at ant behaviour.
 It is our job to explain the aggregate behaviours and how many parameter changes relate to such.

+### Origins of the Code

+Robinson et al. included MATLAB code for simulating their module in the supplementary information for their paper.
+The lecturer updated their code for use on this module, making two important additions:
+- He added a limit to the number of steps the simulation will run for.
+This precludes the possibility of the simulation loop continuing to run indefinitely in the case where an ant does not select a nest site.
+- For students' convenience, he added code to save simulation data to an Excel file, to make analysis easier.

+In recent years, students have increasingly tended to prefer Python over other programming languages, so last year the university ported the simulation to Python.
+In the interests of continuity, I made the Python code as similar as possible to the lecturers MATLAB code.

 ## Setting Up

 Execute the file by running `ExampleUsingRobinsonCode.py`